deargle/island-vNext/README.md

         ./launcher rebuild app

-# Discourse CAS SSO
+## Loggin in via BYU CAS - Discourse CAS SSO

+* Get the SSO key

+  visit https://island.byu.edu/u/admin-login and get it from the GUI

+  Or,

+      ./launcher enter app-new
+      rails c
+      SiteSetting.find_by(name: 'sso_secret').value

 * git clone the discourse-cas repo, `up` that.

     git clone git@github.com:deargle/discourse_cas_sso_byu.git

-In `config/configatron/defaults.rb`:
-* `configatron.sso.secret`, pull from discourse
+Look in the `docker-compose` file, it expects two env vars to be available, set in `.env`.
+One is the `sso_secret`.

 then,

     docker-compose up -d

+## Inbound mail

+* copy `mail-receiver.yml` into `containers/` folder within discourse-docker checkout

+* Generate a new API key if necessary.
+* set `DISCOURSE_API_KEY` in the template.
+* check proper binding of public port 25 for forwarding as `-p` docker arg

+then,

+    `./launcher bootstrap main-receiver`

 # IOSFlashcards

-git@github.com:deargle/iosflashcards.git
+    git clone git@github.com:deargle/iosflashcards.git

-has its own README, it's just a docker command to spin it up.
+Has its own README, it's just a docker command to spin it up.
+Runs on the nginx-proxy network.